paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md

 (40) **Vocational rehabilitation services** — The term “vocational rehabilitation services” means those services identified in [section 723 of this title](./chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md#section-723) which are provided to individuals with disabilities under this chapter.

-(41) **Workforce investment activities** — The term “workforce investment activities” means workforce investment activities,as defined in section 3 of the Workforce Innovation and Opportunity Act [[29 U.S.C.
+(41) **Workforce investment activities** — The term “workforce investment activities” means workforce investment activities, as defined in section 3 of the Workforce Innovation and Opportunity Act [[29 U.S.C.
 3102](./chapter-032-workforce-innovation-and-opportunity.md#section-3102)], that are carried out under that Act.

 (42) **Youth with a disability**